LeoECSCommunity/ecs/README.md

 ```
 This method will be automatically called for brand new component instance and after component removing from entity and before recycling to component pool.
 > Important: With custom `AutoReset` behaviour there are no any additional checks for reference-type fields, you should provide correct cleanup/init behaviour without possible memory leaks.

+> Important: Custom `AutoReset` not compatible with `entity.Replace()` calls for full replacement of component.
+Better to not use `entity.Replace()` or any other full replacements at all.

 ### I use components as events that works only one frame, then remove it at last system in execution sequence.
 It's boring, how I can automate it?